 This is the second part of a two-part series on estate planning by JoeTaxpayer.
 Be sure to check out the first post What is Estate Planning.

 Earlier, we talked about designated beneficiaries.
-It’s important to note that the accounts which use designated beneficiaries to avoid probate and are not subject to public disclosure.
+It’s important to note that the accounts that use designated beneficiaries to avoid probate are not subject to public disclosure.

 Estate Tax Exemption Increased